LemLib/LemLib/README.md

 # LemLib
 Welcome to LemLib!
 This open-source PROS template aims to introduce common algorithms like Pure Pursuit and Odometry for new and experienced teams alike.

-LemLib only supports differential drivetrains.

 The creation of this template was inspired by [EZ-Template](https://github.com/EZ-Robotics/EZ-Template) and [OkapiLib](https://github.com/OkapiLib/OkapiLib).
 We aim to develop a library that strikes a balance between ease-of-use, akin to that of EZ-Template, and comprehensive functionality, similar to that of OkapiLib.

-Want a place to chat with the devs and other users?
+> Want a place to chat with the devs and other users?
 Join our [discord server](https://discord.gg/pCHr7XZUTj).

 ## License
 This project is licensed under the MIT license.
 Check [LICENSE](https://github.com/LemLib/LemLib/blob/master/LICENSE) for more details.